 LAURA BOELTER — Elementary — Paraprofessional

-KIERSTEN DAHL-SHETKA — Elementary Art/Music/Wellness — Eagles Advisory
+KIERSTEN DAHL-SHETKA — Elementary Art & Music — Eagles Advisory

-Kiersten is the Arts-Music-Wellness Specialist Advisor for Kindergarten through 6th grade.
+Kiersten is the Art & Music Specialist Advisor for Kindergarten through 6th grade.
 When students enter her classroom, students will be greeted by a joyful sign that reads, “Welcome to the Happiest Creativity Room on the Planet!”